 (Valuation difference is reported as a separate component of net assets.
-The cost of sales is
+The cost of sales is calculated principally using the moving-average method.)

 Shares, etc. that do not have a market price

 Stated principally at cost using the moving-average method